mozilla/quality.mozilla.org/plugins/achievements/readme.txt

 1. To get started, visit your site, and select the "Achievements" in the main navigation.

 == Changelog ==
+= 2.3 =
+* Improves compatibility with some themes.

 = 2.2 =
 * Fix error when unlocking achievement when not using any of achievements' widgets, and include up-to-date .pot file.